GameTL/swarm-final-project-ise/simulation-probing/README.md

 # This is for publication of Swarm-RAL
 to test and chekcing the timings of each state machine and record them

+# Running Python?
+We use UV package manager.
+Install `pipx install uv` pipx so it's isolated.
+1. run `uv sync` this create an venv and install all of the packages required all dependancies are in the pyproject.toml
+2. add the path to the interpreter i.e. `.../swarm-final-project-ise/simulation-probing/.venv/bin/python`
 # Using Webots
 ## Installing Webots

 You can install Webots from the [Cyberbotics](https://cyberbotics.com) website